M-O-P-D/Police-Supply-Demand/README.md

 `http://localhost:5000/map?force=Devon%20and%20Cornwall&month=12`

-this service is available in a docker image:
+this service is available as a docker image (due to its size and relatively infrequent changes, the data is in a separate image - which will take a while to initially download):

 ```
 docker pull mopd/crims